julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 **Recommended:** 10 bits per color
 **Permitted:** Anything ffmpeg can decode
 **Notes:**
-- FFNx converts to 8 bits per color internally.
+- FFNx converts to 10 bits per color for internal processing.
+- Most monitors (even many HDR monitors) accept only 8-bit input and require your GPU to do  a final conversion to 8-bit.
 - Nevertheless, 10-bit encoding is recommended, even for 8-bit source material destined for an 8-bit monitor, because it reduces banding and compression artifacts and yields better quality at the same file size (or smaller file size at the same quality).
 - Generally, the first thing your frameserver script should do is increase the bit depth to at least 16, and the last thing it should do is reduce the bit depth to 10.
 Working in a high bit depth prevents banding and other color errors caused by rounding.
 - Depending on your operating system and the age of your x264 encoder, you might have separate binaries for 8-bit and 10-bit encoding, or a single binary that can do both.
 The relevant parameters for the dual-depth binary are `--input-depth` and `--output-depth` both of which should be 10.